pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-1-release/index.md

 - 👉 Bug fix of Login after logout
 - 👉 Bug fix to read sample data from main
 - 👉 Adds support for SPFx 1.18.0 (upgrade)
-- 👉 Validate environment will validate node 16-18
+- 👉 Validate environment will validate Node 16-18
-- 👉 Update scaffolding process (different flow for node 16 and 18, new
+- 👉 Update scaffolding process (different flow for Node 16 and 18, new
 ACEs templates)
 - 👉 Logo update - first steps in product rebranding
-- 👉 Dependecies update
+- 👉 Dependencies update
 - 👉 Refactored pipelines to replace npm package with local cleaned-up version of CLI
 - 👉 Refactored pipelines to use node v18
 - 👉 Adds new pipeline to create artifact with package
 - 👉 Reduce extension size

 Sounds cool 😎?
-Let’s have a deeper dive and check couple of updates in a bit more detail 👇
+Let’s have a deeper dive and check a couple of updates in a bit more detail 👇

 ## 🚀 Update support of SPFx to 1.18.0

 It has already been a while since the SPFx 1.18.0 release, but due to technical issues it wasn't possible to 'just' update and include this support 😟.
-Furtonatly we managed to overcome this issue (more about that later) and now there is nothning stoping us from moving forward 🥳.
+Fortunately, we managed to overcome this issue (more about that later) and now there is nothing stopping us from moving forward 🥳.

-In this minor release we updated the upgrade and validate action to SPFx version 1.18.0.
+In this minor release, we updated the upgrade and validate action to SPFx version 1.18.0.

 ![upgrade action](images/upgrade-spfx-1-18.png)